 Is there a limit to the total NMTC Allocation amount that an Applicant may request in the current Allocation round?

-While there is no firm limit on the amount of NMTC Allocations that an Applicant may request, the CDFI Fund does not anticipate issuing more than $100 million in general allocation authority to any one Allocatee.
-In order to receive an NMTC Allocation in excess of the $100 million cap, an Applicant will likely need to demonstrate, for example, that: (i) no part of its strategy can be successfully implemented without an NMTC Allocation in excess of $100 million or (ii) its strategy will produce extraordinary community outcomes.
+While there is no limit on the amount of NMTC Allocations that an Applicant may request, the CDFI Fund does not anticipate issuing more than $100 million in general allocation authority to any one Allocatee.

-Please note that Applicants will be evaluated on whether the requested NMTC Allocation amount is consistent with the Applicant’s track record of financing or otherwise facilitating both QLICI-like and Non-QLICI activities based on the narratives provided in Qs.19-20 and Exhibit B.
+Please note that Applicants will be evaluated on whether the requested NMTC Allocation amount is consistent with the Applicant’s track record of direct financing or otherwise facilitating financing activities that would qualify as or are substantially similar to QLICIs, based on the narrative provided in Q. 19 and Tables B1-B3; as well as financing activities that would not qualify as QLICIs, based on the narrative provided in Q. 20 and Table B4.
+See FAQ #56 for additional details on direct financing versus indirect or facilitated financing.
+See FAQ #58 for additional information on which types of activities should be included in Question 20 and Table B4.

+Note: Prior NMTC QLICI experience is not required to score favorably if an Applicant has a demonstrated track record of making loans or investments that are substantially similar to NMTC QLICIs.

 If an Applicant indicates a minimum NMTC Allocation amount (Question 40), will the Applicant receive at least its minimum request if the Applicant receives an NMTC Allocation award?